Disk warping and black hole X-ray binaries I. Tentative unification of low-frequency quasi-periodic oscillations: Discussion

-\cyg is also unique among BHXrB because it does not exhibit hysteresis cycles, or, potentially, that its cycles are so long that we have not yet seen the evolution.
+\cyg is also unique among BHXrBs because it does not exhibit hysteresis cycles or, potentially, its cycles are so long that we have not yet seen the evolution.
 Nevertheless, these cycles are commonly observed across many systems in the literature, making \cyg a notable exception.
-This raises a broader question about the origin and nature of hysteresis in BHXrB.
+This raises a broader question about the origin and nature of hysteresis in BHXrBs.

-Indeed, BHXrB display a wide range of outburst behaviors, spanning from failed or failed-transition outbursts to successful outbursts \citep{2010MNRAS.403...61D, 2016ApJS..222...15T, Alabarta21}.
+Indeed, BHXrBs display a wide range of outburst behaviors, spanning from failed or failed-transition outbursts to successful outbursts \citep{2010MNRAS.403...61D, 2016ApJS..222...15T, Alabarta21}.
 Successful outbursts follow the canonical state evolution, progressing through the hard, hard-intermediate, soft-intermediate, and soft states.
 However, failed outbursts stall before reaching the soft-intermediate and soft states.
 Within the framework of this paper, the cold accretion disk warps during the soft-intermediate state, i.e., only when in a successful outburst.
 There is thus a direct correlation between disk warping and the existence of the hysteresis cycle.
-This raises an important question: could the formation of a disk warp be the mechanism that enables the transition to a successful outburst?
+This raises an important question of whether the formation of a disk warp could be the mechanism that enables the transition to a successful outburst.